 A year-round resident of New Mexico's high mountain meadows, the highly imperiled Sacramento Mountains checkerspot butterfly relies wholly on the integrity of its remarkably limited range.
-Unfortunately, the New Mexico Wildlife Conservation Act doesn't recognize insects as wildlife, so this butterfly is afforded no protections under state laws.
+This stunning orange-and-black butterfly is found only in high-elevation meadows around the village of Cloudcroft, in the Lincoln National Forest in southern New Mexico.

-With the butterfly facing a number of impending threats, the Center filed a citizen petition to list the species under the Endangered Species Act in 1999.
+With the butterfly facing a number of impending threats, the Center first petitioned to list the species under the federal Endangered Species Act in 1999.
 Despite an initial finding that endangered status may be warranted, the U.S. Fish and Wildlife Service took no action on our petition.
-In response to a follow-up lawsuit we filed, the Service proposed to guarantee the butterfly and its critical habitat full protection .
-Yet this proposal was later withdrawn.
+In response to a follow-up lawsuit we filed, the Service issued a proposal to guarantee the butterfly and its critical habitat full protection ... only to later withdraw it.

 Nearly a decade after the initial petition, and with the Sacramento Mountains checkerspot butterfly still lacking federal protection, we filed another petition for federal protections, this one also requesting emergency protection from pesticide spraying planned for a majority of the butterfly's private-lands habitat.
 The spraying was delayed but not stopped, and our listing request was denied.
 Again, we filed suit against the Service for its negligence in failing to protect the species, and in 2008, we reached a settlement with the agency requiring it to make a finding on our petition later that year.
 In 2009 denied that petition, allowing threats to the butterfly to continue unabated.